This essay is third in a series based on the suggested writing assignments in Antero Alli’s The Eight-Circuit Brain.

 The circuits run in pairs: C1/C5, C2/C6, C3/C7, C4/C8.
-My previous essays handled them individually, but it made more sense to combine C2/C6 here because it would be too pedantic to solely give the spotlight to my inner Morrissey.
+My previous essays handled them individually, but it made more sense to combine C2/C6 here because it would be too pedantic otherwise.

 What I’m about to share with you can be used against me forever.
 I should be more reluctant to disclose my psychological processes to a bunch of strangers reading a titty magazine, but, what the hell, most of this is probably on Facebook anyway.